pymssql/pymssql/docs/ref/pymssql.rst

             #...
             pass

-    Its body should invoke the appropiate API of the multi-tasking framework you are using use that results in the current greenlet yielding the CPU to its siblings whilst there isn't incoming data in the socket.
+    Its body should invoke the appropriate API of the multi-tasking framework you are using use that results in the current greenlet yielding the CPU to its siblings whilst there isn't incoming data in the socket.